ewhite2142/Capstone/README.md

 **Numpy Arrays**--For the CNN to process a photo, the photo is loaded into the program as an array of RGB numbers ranging from 0-255 representing the intensity of the colors of red, green, and blue.
 I used a widely-used library in Python called Numpy to manipulate the arrays.

-**Cropping versus Zero-Padding**--As the CNN functions substantially more efficiently if all the photos are the same size, the photos, which came in varying sizes, needed to be resized to the same size.
+**Cropping versus Zero-Padding**--As the CNN functions substantially more efficiently if all the photos are the same size, the photos, which could have varying sizes, needed to be resized to the same size.
 This could be done either by cropping the photos \(cutting off the edges\) on the sides where they are larger than my chosen standard photo size, or "zero-padding" could be added to the shorter sides to make them bigger.
-I tried it both ways to see which would work best.
+I tried both ways, and the padded photos provided the best results.

 **Downsize Photos**--CNN's use a considerable amount of computer processing power, and to make it easier on the computer, the photos were all downsized to the 100 x 100 pixels.

-**Normalize Features**--The number in the array need to be converted to a standardized range \(I choose between 0 and 1\) in order for the CNN to work best.
-This was similarly done in the numerical classification \(gradient boosting was the best performer\)..
+**Normalize Features**--The numbers in the array need to be converted to a standardized range \(I choose between 0 and 1\) in order for the CNN to work best.
+This was similarly done in the numerical classification.

 **One Hot Encoding**--The CNN requires that classes of data be encoded with one hot vectors.
 For example, if it is comparing whether a summit is in CO versus WA, a summit in CO would be coded as \[1, 0\] and one in WA as \[0, 1\].